Hand in Hand Films: History

 Hand In Hand's 1974 film Drive, also directed by Deveau and co-written by/starring (in drag) legendary fetish filmmaker Christopher Rage was billed as featuring a large cast of 50 men and numerous locations, signaling the ambitions of the burgeoning company to make bigger productions.
 Drive also featured a haunting theme song by Freeman, original music by in-house Hand in Hand composer David Earnest, inventive editing and optical printing by Alvarez, a daring fisting sequence, and nods to Marlene Dietrich through the styling of Rage's character, Arachne.
+Christopher Rage (credited as T. Christopher or Tray Christopher) worked with Hand in Hand in other capacities for several years, doing choreography (The Night Before), advertising, and voice over work (Hot House).

 The studio went on to produce several other notable gay films in the years that followed.
 Good Hot Stuff (1975) is regarded by some critics as the studio's most significant title because it includes the only footage of a "lost film" called Beyond These Doors, which was supposed to be James Bidgood's follow-up to Pink Narcissus.
 The production was halted for unknown reasons and a segment titled "Baghdad" is presented in the pseudo-documentary.
 The format of Good Hot Stuff presents the footage as an upcoming movie that's in production, while the rest of the film offers sex scenes, bloopers and commentary by porn actor (and behind the scenes employee of Hand in Hand) Sydney Soons, known by the stage name Mark Woodward, who acts as host in explaining how porn films are made.

 When Good Hot Stuff opened in Paris, under the title Histoires d'Hommes, it became the first gay adult film to play in France after censorship laws were loosened that year.
 It was such a commercial success in the country that it inspired its French distributors Norbert Terry and Jacques Scandelari to get into the business of making their own local gay productions, establishing France as the only country outside of the U.S. to have a gay film industry at the time.

 Strictly Forbidden (1974), also known as Le Musee, was set in Paris and was the studio's first film shot outside the United States.
 It features a cameo by Jack Deveau and went unreleased until after his death in 1982.
 Some of the film's negatives were confiscated by the lab, so the black-and-white work print had to be used in parts.
 The cinematographer for Strictly Forbidden was Francois About, who went on to shoot many of the most well-known French gay adult films of the late '70s/early '80s, including Scandelari's New York City Inferno (1978), Wallace Potts' Le Beau Mec (1979), and Dietrich de Velsa's Equation to an Unknown (1980) and direct his own gay adult films in both France and New York City.